The Sign of Three: Plot

-In the opening scene, DI Lestrade (Rupert Graves) and Sergeant Donovan (Vinette Robinson) are on the verge of arresting the criminal Waters family that has evaded the police several times.
-However, when Lestrade receives a text for help from Sherlock, he abandons the case and races to Baker Street, assuming the worst and calling for full backup – only to discover that Sherlock is simply struggling to write a best man speech for John's upcoming wedding to Mary Morstan (Amanda Abbington).
+DI Lestrade and Sergeant Donovan are on the verge of arresting the criminal Waters family that has evaded the police several times.
+However, when Lestrade receives a text from Sherlock asking for help, he tells Donovan to make the arrest herself and races to Baker Street, assuming the worst and calling for full backup – only to discover that Sherlock is simply struggling to write a best man speech for John's upcoming wedding to Mary Morstan.

-On the morning of the wedding, Mrs. Hudson (Una Stubbs) reminds Sherlock that marriage changes people.
-At the reception, John is delighted to see Major James Sholto (Alistair Petrie), his former Army CO.
+On the morning of the wedding, Mrs. Hudson reminds Sherlock that marriage changes people.
+Sherlock calls his brother Mycroft, who repeats Mrs. Hudson's suggestion that John and Mary's marriage will change his life.

+At the reception, John is delighted to see Major James Sholto, his former Army CO.
 Sholto (the name is a reference to a character in The Sign of Four) lives in seclusion, having received death threats and media scrutiny after losing a unit of new soldiers in Afghanistan.
-Sherlock calls Mycroft (Mark Gatiss), who repeats Mrs. Hudson's suggestion that John and Mary's marriage will change his life.

-Sherlock rises to give the best man speech, but he initially hesitates.
-After reading from the wedding telegrams, Sherlock expresses his deep love and respect for John and launches into a rambling narrative, describing John's role in an attempted murder case, "the Bloody Guardsman"; a Guardsman named Bainbridge (Alfred Enoch) contacted Sherlock, fearing he was being stalked.
-When Sherlock and Watson got into the Guards' quarters, Bainbridge was presumed dead in a shower room from a stab wound, but no weapon and escape route were found.
-When questioned by Lestrade, Sherlock reluctantly admits the case wasn't solved but cited it as an example of John's compassion; instead of trying to solve the murder as Sherlock did, John examined Bainbridge's body and discovered he still had a pulse, thus requesting an ambulance and saving his life.
+Sherlock rises to give the best man speech, and begins by reading from the wedding telegrams, after which he expresses his deep love and respect for John and launches into a rambling narrative, describing John's role in an attempted murder case, "the Bloody Guardsman".
+A Guardsman named Bainbridge had contacted Sherlock, fearing he was being stalked.
+When Sherlock and Watson arrived at the Guards' quarters, Bainbridge was found seemingly stabbed to death in a locked shower stall with no weapon in the room.
+John insisted on being allowed to examine Bainbridge's body, discovered he was still breathing, and requested an ambulance.
+Sherlock says the most remarkable thing about the case was that, while he had focused on trying to solve a murder (he admits that it remains unsolved), John had saved a life.

-Sherlock's narrative drifts to another case, "the Mayfly Man"; several days after going to a man's apartment for dinner, Tessa (Alice Lowe), a woman who worked as a private nurse, found the apartment was vacated, and the man died weeks ago.
-Sherlock and John, still inebriated from John's stag night, attempted to search for clues, but were arrested for their drunken antics.
-The next morning, an amused Lestrade secured their release from jail.
-Sherlock chatted to other London women with a similar experience but failed to find any significant connection between them.
-With John's help, he concluded the perpetrator was a man bored with marriage.
-He disguised himself as recently deceased single men and used their unoccupied homes to meet the women.
+Sherlock's narrative drifts to the case of "the Mayfly Man".
+Several days after going to a man's apartment for a romantic dinner, Tessa, who works as a private nurse, found the apartment was vacated and the man had died weeks ago.
+Sherlock and John, still inebriated from John's stag night, attempt to search for clues but are arrested for their drunken antics.
+The next morning, an amused Lestrade secures their release.
+Following up something Tessa said, Sherlock contacts other London women with a similar experience but fails to find any significant connection between them.
+John's knowledge of human nature lets Sherlock conclude that the perpetrator is a man bored with marriage, who adopts the names of recently deceased single men and uses their unoccupied homes to meet women.